This guide was written in plain language, aimed at regular everyday readers. No fancy legalese, so dive in and enjoy the read.

 Some businesses are not as transparent as Shopify, but it doesn’t mean they are not compliant.
 If you doubt their privacy practices, you can submit a data subject request and have your questions answered.

-GDPR forbids businesses from exporting personal data to countries where data protection is below the EU protection levels, unless they have a lawful basis to do so or eventually implement supplementary data security measures.
+GDPR forbids businesses from exporting personal data to countries where data protection is below the EU protection levels unless they have a lawful basis for doing so or eventually implementing additional data security measures.

 However, you can understand whether the data is being transferred outside of the European Union or not by having a look at the third parties to whom they disclose information.

-This image shows some of the third-parties they use for data processing.
-Many of them (and all of those on the image) are headquartered in the United States, which makes them subject to the US laws and may mean that the data is being transferred to the US.
-That makes things tricky in terms of the GDPR because such transfer requires supplementary protective measures.
+This image shows some of the third parties they use for data processing.
+Many of them (and all of those on the image) are headquartered in the United States, making them subject to the US laws and may mean that the data is being transferred to the US.
+That makes things tricky regarding the GDPR because such transfer requires supplementary protective measures.

-GDPR allows businesses to process data only if they have a lawful basis to do so.
-The lawful basis listed in Article 6 of the GDPR include:
+GDPR allows businesses to process data only if they have a lawful basis.
+The lawful basis listed in Article 6 of the GDPR includes:

 The two most common lawful bases are the explicit consent and the execution (performing) of a contract.

-Businesses usually obtain consent by using a cookie banner that appears on arrival giving the user the opportunity to accept or refuse the cookies by clicking on a button.
+Businesses usually obtain consent by using a cookie banner that appears on arrival allowing the user to accept or refuse the cookies by clicking on a button.

-Let’s imagine that an online business has collected your email address to deliver you a pdf on a subject that interests you.
-You gave them your email, they sent you the PDF.
-They also asked you if they could send you their weekly newsletter with marketing offers.
+Let’s imagine that an online business has collected your email address to deliver a pdf on a subject that interests you.
+You gave them your email; they sent you the PDF.
+They also asked if they could send you their weekly newsletter with marketing offers.
 You ticked the checkbox.

 Now they have your email address.
 You have the PDF and their marketing materials.

-They collected and processed your personal data for the purpose of execution of a contract (sending the pdf) and marketing purposes (sending the promo newsletter).
+They collected and processed your data for executing a contract (sending the pdf) and marketing purposes (mailing the promo newsletter).
 They do not use the email address for anything else.
-They use Mailerlite, which is Lithuanian company with servers in the EU.
+They use Mailerlite, which is a Lithuanian company with servers in the EU.

-If they upload your email address on the Facebook Lookalike Audience tool and transfer your data in the US… well, that would be in violation of the GDPR, and many other similar data protection laws.
+If they upload your email address on the Facebook Lookalike Audience tool and transfer your data to the US… well, that would violate the GDPR and many other similar data protection laws.

-If you sign up for Shopify, they will monitor your behavior with Hotjar to see how you use the website and, when they gather enough information about that, make improvements.
-They have a valid purpose, a third-party tool to execute on the purpose and collect information on your behavior – that is all aligned and a valid privacy practice as long as they obtain your consent for the collection of personal information.
+If you sign up for Shopify, they will monitor your behavior with Hotjar to see how you use the website and make improvements when they gather enough information about that.
+They have a useful purpose, a third-party tool to execute on purpose and collect information on your behavior – that is all aligned and a valid privacy practice as long as they obtain your consent for collecting personal information.